-The countdown is real and it is on!
-Today’s song was Santa Baby and while there are many versions I think it is safe to say that only the original will suffice.
+The countdown is real and it is on – only 23 sleeps until Christmas!
+Today’s song is Santa Baby and while there are many versions I think it is safe to say that only the original will suffice.
 I found it interesting that there is no official music video available for this song.
 It was quite hard to find a version that was considered acceptable for the blog without adding an age restriction considering we’re all aware of how sensual the song really is.

 I didn’t post anything yesterday as a result of what turned out to be a wild night out on a pub crawl.
-Suffice to say I will not be drinking again this week… However, we did put up our Christmas decorations – I’ll share some pictures with you later in the week!
+Suffice to say I will not be drinking again this week… However, we did put up our Christmas decorations!

 Tonight’s song had me thinking about all the presents we used to ask for as kids.
 The one present I always wanted but never got was a Kitty Kitty Kitten.
 I never asked for it for my birthday because I knew my mum would never allow it so I always asked Santa.
 I’m sure you can imagine the upset for 5 years in a row when December 25th came and went with no sign of the Kitty Kitty Kitten.
 Now I understand why but I always believed Santa hadn’t considered me good enough throughout the year to receive the one present I really wanted.
 Our Santa lists were always typed up on the computer and an afternoon was put aside in November for Rachel and I to look through the Argos catalogue to make our lists.
 Until we were old enough to type ourselves, Mum or Dad would type them and then print them – the excuse being Santa wouldn’t be able to read our handwriting.
 When we lived in Forfar, all the children gave their letters to Santa as he rode through the town centre on the night the lights were put on.
 It all seemed so magical that he was actually so close!
 Then when we moved to Lisburn and found that Santa didn’t collect your letter the ‘normal’ way, Dad taught us how he used to send his letter up the chimney to Santa.
 So that started the new tradition – we burnt our letters the way Marry Poppins received her mail.
 However there was one year when Dad burnt both letters at the same time and Rachel and I were worried that Santa would muddle up the letters – I wanted a bike and Rachel wanted roller blades, Santa couldn’t get them mixed up!
 Strangely enough he got it right and we never again had that panic.